whosonfirst/go-whosonfirst-spatial-www/README.md

 ## Tools

 To build binary versions of these tools run the `cli` Makefile target.
 For example:

-_If you're reading this, some of the documentation below is out of date.
-It too will be updated shortly._

 ```
 $> make cli